Datadili/Datadili.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular gg

-news: false # true # includes a list of news items
+news: false # true # includes a list of news items... remove post though
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---